OpenBB-finance/OpenBB/website/content/terminal/reference/forecast/export.md

 ---
 title: export
-description: Page providing a guide on how to use the 'export' feature of a data-focused application, which allows exporting datasets to Excel or CSV formats.
+description: "Page providing a guide on how to use the 'export' feature of a data-focused" application, which allows exporting datasets to Excel or CSV formats.
 keywords:
 - export data guide